benjamarle/typhon/README.md

 Typhon改
 -------------------
-This fork revises the code base to android 28, fixing some UI bugs (Notably fixes unused space at the bottom of tall displays)
+Revise code base to androidx api29, fixing some UI bugs (Notably fixes unused space at the bottom of tall displays)

 Update anki integration so it doesn't crash on android 26+